asmodehn/aiokraken/README.md

 ## Contributing

-Contributions are welcome and i will do my best to merge PR quickly.
+Contributions are welcome and PR will be merged into develop as quickly as possible.

 Here are some guidelines that makes everything easier for everybody: